Former Vice President Joe Biden calls himself “Middle-Class Joe” — but his net worth might suggest it's time for a new nickname.

 Biden's recent available tax returns show his family income jumped from $400,000 in 2016 to $11 million in 2017 as a result of his book deal.
 His total income in 2018 was about $4.6 million.

 In total, Celebrity Net Worth estimates Biden alone is worth $9 million — though it's possible he's worth even more, especially after launching his 2020 campaign.

 After announcing his candidacy for president on April 25, Biden said his campaign raised $6.3 million in the first 24 hours, from 96,926 people.
 About 97 percent of donations made online were for less than $200, according to his campaign, while the average donation was $41.

 And though Biden has worked to maintain an image of being “Middle-Class Joe,” he reportedly defended the nation’s wealthy at a fundraising event earlier this month.

-During a speech in New York on June 18, Biden suggested that being rich doesn’t mean you love the U.S. any less.
+During a speech in New York in June Biden suggested that being rich doesn’t mean you love the U.S. any less.

 “What I’ve found is rich people are just as patriotic as poor people,” he said, as reported by a number of media outlets.
 “Not a joke.
 I mean, we may not want to demonize anybody who has made money.”

 Fox Business’ Brittany De Lea and The Associated Press contributed to this report.